Proactive, Personalized, Positive:

 With the new telephony system we launched in March 2021, we do segment our calls between simple, complex, high-value and specialized.
 When we have new hires, we only send them simple calls during their first few months to help get them comfortable on the more basic call types.
 If they do well, we graduate them to the complex topics, such as taxes, escrow and insurance.

 We have been developing strong relationships with the marketing departments of several of our clients.
 I would like to do that more and more, by listening to what our clients’ marketing teams and service leads tell us they would like to see.
-I’d like to deliver solutions to them across all vehicles, so they’re able to target their homeowners in a timely fashion based on their objectives.
+I’d like to deliver solutions to them across all vehicles, so they’re able to target their members in a timely fashion based on their objectives.
 Each client is different and equally important to us.
-How can we help them work with their homeowners and be that strong partner each and every day?
+How can we help them work with their members and be that strong partner each and every day?